SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-24-today-i-got-shot-again.md

 Then a boring 15 minutes in the waiting area, to demonstrate that I was not in anaphylactic shock, and I was done.
 The best part: I didn't have to go back to the absolutely miserable sign-up web site to book any more appointments!
+A couple subway rides later, and I was back in the custody of the Weekend Editrix.

 Maybe in the fall we'll all have to get a booster tuned to the VoCs (variants of concern).
 But until then, it's just waiting for antibody levels to build, and for memory